on December 15, 2021 (last modified on May 17, 2022) • 28 minute read

 To achieve that, you need more than a simple presentation.
 You need a dashboard.

 Databox can provide dashboards and templates that will allow you to monitor the performance of your content marketing efforts easily.
 Check blog activity, social media engagement, interactions, and conversions based on your content.
-You don’t have to log in and check multiple tools and platforms, you can do it in one spot and you can organize the data any way that you like.
+You don’t have to log in and check multiple tools and platforms, you can do it in one spot with our custom dashboard software and you can organize the data any way that you like.

 We support integrations with over 70 popular tools and have over 300 report templates with thousands of visualizations that will make your report truly stand out.
 You can extract data from practically any source (or set up custom ones), update everything in real-time, and ensure you have it all ready to go by the time you’re supposed to present your report.